WHO takes steps to improve affordable access to essential medicines | TODAY.NG

 The Essential Medicines List and List of Essential Diagnostics are core guidance documents that help countries prioritise critical health products that should be widely available and affordable throughout health systems.

-The two recent lists focus on cancer and other global health challenges, with an emphasis on effective solutions, smart prioritisation and optimal access for patients.
+The two recent lists focused on cancer and other global health challenges, with an emphasis on effective solutions, smart prioritisation and optimal access for patients.

 The list is divided into two sections depending on the user and setting: one for community settings, which includes self-testing; and a second one for clinical laboratories, which can be general and specialised facilities.

-The director-general said that the new list contains the newest and most advanced cancer drugs, an indication that everyone deserved access to life-saving medicines.
+The director-general said the new list contains the newest and most advanced cancer drugs, an indication that everyone deserves access to life-saving medicines.

 “Around the world, more than 150 countries use WHO’s essential medicines list to guide decisions about which medicines represent the best value for money, based on evidence and health impact.